swautelet/push_swap/README.md

 - **8** instructions on average for a stack of **5** integers

+done with an optimized brutforce to find the best solution

 - **700** instructions on average for a stack of **100** integers

+done with a personalized algorithm inspired by quicksort

 - **5000** instructions on average for a stack of **500** integers

+done with a radixsort algorithm

 ## Rules -- 🚨